-The remuneration committee comprises the Company's non-executive director, Sally Schofield, who is the sole member of the committee.
-The Board intends appointing another non-executive director who will join Sally Schofield on this committee.
-The committee is, within agreed terms of reference, responsible for making recommendations to the directors on matters relating to the Group's remuneration structure, including pension rights, the policy on compensation of executive directors and their terms of employment, with the objective of attracting, motivating and retaining high quality individuals who will contribute fully to the success of the Group's businesses.
+The remuneration committee comprised the Company's non-executive director, Sally Schofield, who was the sole member of the committee until 5 March 2013.
+Upon Sally Schofield's appointment to the Executive Board in the post year end period, Rufus Short was appointed to the remuneration committee.
+The committee is, within the agreed terms of reference, responsible for making recommendations to the directors on matters relating to the Group's remuneration structure, including pension rights, the policy on compensation of executive directors and their terms of employment, with the objective of attracting, motivating and retaining high quality individuals who will contribute fully to the success of the Group's businesses.

+As the scope of operations expands the Company intend to increase the number and scope of the non-executive directors.
+The Company now has two non-Executive directors up from one in the previous period.
 During the year, the Remuneration Committee did not operate and all relevant matters were dealt with by the full Board.